bluebanquise/bluebanquise/resources/documentation/monitoring/grafana.rst

 .. image:: /monitoring/capture/grafana/transform1.PNG
    :width: 30 %

 Mainly useful when using graphs.
-Allows you to show the things you want in the table, by reducing, filtering, joining metrics, and organizing fields.
+Allows you to define what you want to see in the table, by reducing, filtering, joining metrics, and organizing fields.

 For example :